-Anyone on the hunt for cheap consumer electronics will have come across refurbished devices at some point.
+Anyone on the hunt for cheap gadgets will have come across refurbished electronics at some point.
 Available at knock-down prices, "refurbs" are often stigmatized as merely faulty rejects.
 But in fact, many devices are repaired, reconditioned, and retested to be as good as new.
 Yet, beyond checking for dents and functionality, how can consumers know a refurb won't fail a second time?
 To ensure the best possible refurbished product, it's important to verify that merchants who sell refurbs conduct rigorous testing on their products and have a good reputation in general.
 It's also smart to look for a warranty.

 What "Refurbished" Really Means

 There tends to be a lot of confusion about "refurbished" electronics.
 Devices can be returned for a whole host of reasons and the bottom line is the consumer can't know why something was returned.

 In the best case — and most rare — scenario, the original owner has returned the product unopened without even using it.
 And because no electronic devices that have been sold and returned can be re-sold as new again, all unopened, in-box devices receive the "refurbished" marking.
 However, for the most part, devices are returned for one of the following reasons:

 - Cosmetic damage: If the device was damaged during shipping and has dent or a scratch, the original buyer is perfectly entitled to return it and expect a brand new replacement.

 - Visible defect: If the buyer notices an extremely minor issue like a dead pixel, or major a fault, like a broken optical drive, he's entitled to return it for a new one.